 Percent for art policies stipulate that a portion of a public property's capital construction or renovation costs be dedicated to the creation and installation of artworks.
-The stipulated percentage varies from 0.25% to 1.5%, with the most common increment being one percent.
+The stipulated percentage varies from 0.25% to 1.25%, with the most common increment being 1%.